-14 Republic, 342 B, 347 A, etc.
+16 Republic, 342 B, 347 A, etc.

-15 Summa Theologica, I-II, 57, 3 and 2.
-Justitia here = δικαιοσύνη = dharma, here as in Plato, Republic, 433 A, and in Matthew 6:33, where the word is rendered by "righteousness," with some loss of force.
+18 Summa Theologica, I-II, 57, 3 and 2.
+Justitia here = διχαιοσύνη = dharma, here as in Plato, Republic, 433 A, and in Matthew vi:33, where the word is rendered by "righteousness," with some loss of force.

-16 Open Letters, East and West.
+17 Open Letters, East and West.

-of J. F. Embree's Suye Mura, a Japanese Village: One remarks that here "we see a little group of Japanese families living, working, struggling in their daily life to earn their bread, to educate their children, and to live out lives of ordinary usefulness, in the way common to people everywhere"; the other that "his book offers good evidence that it will take many a long year to Westernize the Japanese peasant."
+18 Art des Iles Marquises (1938).
+Cf. the words of two reviewers of J. F. Embree's Suye Mura, a Japanese Village: One remarks that here "we see a little group of Japanese families living, working, struggling in their daily life to earn their bread, to educate their children, and to live out lives of ordinary usefulness, in the way common to people everywhere"; the other that "his book offers good evidence that it will take many a long year to Westernize the Japanese peasant."
 The more "long years" the better for the peace and happiness of the Japanese peasants and of the world!